12 Best Beaches in Sardinia

 Of the seven Blue Flag beaches found in northeast Sardinia, Santa Teresa Gallura claims three: Rena Bianca, Rena di Ponente, and Rena Levante.
 The largest and best known of these is Rena Bianca, a beautiful stretch of white sand sloping gently into the green water.
 With some of Sardinia's shallowest water, it is very popular with swimmers and families.
 To see some of the most beautiful of Capo Testa's wind-carved rock formations, follow the trail from the eastern end of the beach.

 Rena de Ponente is another lovely beach with soft white sand and gentle waves, backed by low hills.
 Zia Colomba is a sandy beach with calm water and scenic rocks; Reparata is best for windsurfing and snorkeling.
-For value accommodations a short walk from the Rena Bianca beach, consider Hotel L'Ancora in the heart of Santa Teresa Gallura.

 4. Costa Smeralda